ifood/ifood-frontend-test/README.md

 # Spotifdood.

-This project was part of the selection process for front-end developer at Ifood
+This project was part of the selection process for front-end developer at Ifood.

+If you want to see the application already running in production click on the link [aqui](https://eduardo-drozda-spotifood.netlify.app/)

 # Table of contents